The End of Our Road: Chart positions

-The Marvin Gaye recording
+Marvin Gaye version

-Much like the minor controversy with "I Heard It Through the Grapevine", Whitfield produced a different version of the song with Marvin Gaye, who issued the song in early 1970.
-The song peaked at number forty on the pop charts.
+Much like the minor controversy with "I Heard It Through the Grapevine", Whitfield produced a different version of the song with Marvin Gaye.
+It was first issued as a track on Gaye's 1969 studio album, M.P.G., and then as a single on May 19, 1970.
+The song peaked at No. 40 on the Billboard Hot 100 pop singles chart.
 It was the first song counted down on the first show of the syndicated radio countdown program American Top 40 on the weekend of July 4, 1970.